abrayall/rameses/README.md

 ## Documentation
 ### Lang Utilities
 #### javax.lang.Try
-The Try class provides convenience methods for executing code and handling errors in a functional way that produces cleaner code than typical try/catch blocks
+The Try class provides convenience methods for executing code and handling errors in a functional way that produces cleaner code than typical try/catch blocks.

 ##### Try with null returned on error
 ```java